Free Shipping on All Orders Everyday! Exclusive offers available when you sign up with your email!

 Focus on the Eye

 This popular rule is one you’ll see written in pretty much any nature photography book.
 Why?
-Well, the eyes of animal or human, for that matter, are what pull the audience into the photograph.
+Well, the eyes of an animal or a human, for that matter, are what pull the audience into the photograph.
 The eyes show sentiment as they capture the moment and emotion.
 They catch light and draw the viewer in.
-When following this rule, you’ll want to use a telephoto lens to zoom in on the eye and the detail of the bird.
-If you are photographing the birds in areas where they are used to being around humans than a 70-300mm lens will work just find.
-Reason being, the lighter weight allows you to have a little more mobility as the bird quickly changes position.
-If you are comfortable holding a 500mm or feel comfortable enough to use a tripod, even better.
-After all, with the gorgeous feathers, bill and distinct talons, you can never have too much lens when capturing these fascinating creatures.
-You’ll also want to remember to set your camera to continuous high speed shooting so you can quickly capture images in a quick shutter burst.
+When following this rule, use a telephoto lens to zoom in on the eye and the bird's details.
+If you are photographing the birds in areas where they are used to being around humans, then a 70-300mm lens will work just fine.
+Reason being, the lighter weightallows you to have a little more mobility as the bird quickly changes position.If you are comfortable holding a 500mm lens or feel comfortable using a tripod, even better.
+After all, with the gorgeous feathers, bill, and distinct talons, you can never have too much lens when capturing these fascinating creatures.
+You’ll also want to set your camera to continuous high-speed shooting so you can capture images in a rapid burst.

 Practice

-Stand, Focus and Shoot
+Stand, Focus, and Shoot

-When you see a subject you’re excited about, it’s easy to get distracted and continuous shoot from the same angle.
+When you see a subject you’re excited about, it’s easy to get distracted and keep shooting from the same angle.
 Continually seek different perspectives by moving forward, moving backward, and to the right and left.
 Don’t limit your perspective.
 After all, birds move around a lot, so we as photographers need to as well.
 By moving, you will discover how different angles and interest points can totally change the picture.

 Repeat Locations